Thertzlor/vscode-chss/README.md

 | **<*=match=type>**        | `<^=foo=variable>, <$=bar=function:readonly>` | select variables starting with 'foo' and functions ending with 'bar'.                                            | A regex match also needs to be prepended with `=` as in `<="/regex/"=type>` to work with type selectors |
 | **selector::pseudoclass** | `foo::before, .getFoo::after`                 | style the 'before' pseudoclass of any token named foo and the 'after' pseudoclass of any function named 'getFoo' | Just as in regular CSS, pseudoclasses need `text-content`/`textContent` to be set.                      |

+### Cascading
+CHSS attempts to follow the same general rules of weight that CSS does, with more specific rules having higher weight: Direct name selectors trump matches and types which trump modifiers.
+For rules with the same specificity, the last one wins.

 ### Scoping
+Within the .chss file of your project you can apply rules to one or more specific files of your project by wrapping rules into a `scope()` function that takes a glob pattern as its argument.

 ```scss

 //The following section applies only to .js files in the workspace.